apify/apify-sdk-python/tests/integration/README.md

 ```

-Or you can pass multiple source files, if you need something really complex:
+Or you can pass multiple source files with the `source_files` argument,
+if you need something really complex:

 ```python
 async def test_something(self, make_actor: ActorFactory) -> None: